Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 For further history see the installation's homepage.

-Scott Air Force Base is the LARGEST employer in Southwest Illinois injecting $3B+ into the local economy!
+Scott Air Force Base is the largest employer in Southwest Illinois injecting $3B+ into the local economy!

 Scott Air Force Base is home of Air Mobility Command's "Showcase Wing."
 An assignment here offers you an opportunity to serve in a very dynamic and Joint Total Force environment.
 Scott is located in southern Illinois and is part of the "Metro-East" portion of the greater St. Louis area, surrounded by the cities of Belleville, OFallon, Shiloh, and Mascoutah in St. Clair County.
 The base is located near historic Belleville, Ill. approximately 20 miles east of St. Louis, which is the largest city near the base.
 The Shiloh Gate, our primary vehicle entrance point, is 1.5 miles southeast of Interstate 64 (Exit 19A) at Route 158.
 The surrounding communities enjoy a moderate cost of living and offer the best of Midwestern living with the excitement of a large metropolitan area just across the mighty Mississippi River.